bernhard-42/vscode-cadquery-viewer/README.md

 # CadQuery Viewer for VS Code

-An extension to show cadquery objects in VSCode via pythreejs
+_CadQuery Viewer for VS Code_ is an extension to show CadQuery objects in VS Code via [three-cad-viewer](https://github.com/bernhard-42/three-cad-viewer)

 ## Installation